NNPDF/pinecards/README.md

 fit purposes).

 ## Prerequisites
-To successfully generate an APPLgrid, the following packages are required:
+To successfully generate a PineAPPL grid, the following packages are required:

-* ROOT, which can downloaded from <https://root.cern.ch>.
-Follow the instructions there, in particular pay attention to sourcing `thisroot.sh`, if this is needed in your case.
-* `ninja` and `meson`, which are required to build `applgridphoton`.
-Both packages can be installed using pip.
-Make sure you use a recent version of both.
-* The modfied version of **APPLgrid** available in the `applgridphoton` folder, which must be compiled and installed.
-Use the following commands:

-      cd applgridphoton
-      meson build -Dprefix=${prefix} -Dlibdir=lib
-      cd build
-      ninja && ninja install

-  Make sure that `${prefix}` points to the proper installation directory, and that `PATH` includes `${prefix}/bin`, where the binaries are installed.
-Finally, make sure to also export/update `PKG_CONFIG_PATH` to `${prefix}/lib/pkgconfig`, so that the library and header can be found by `mg5_aMC`.
 * the modified version of **Madgraph/MC@NLO**
-  (*https://code.launchpad.net/~amcblast/+junk/3.0.2*) installable as `bzr branch lp:~amcblast/+junk/3.0.2` (bazaar is available from http://bazaar.canonical.com/en/ if it is not already installed on your machine).
+  (*https://code.launchpad.net/~amcblast/+junk/3.0.2*) installable as `bzr branch lp:~amcblast/mg5amc-pineappl/trunk` (bazaar is available from http://bazaar.canonical.com/en/ if it is not already installed on your machine).
 The binary `mg5_aMC` must also be found in `PATH`.
+* the **Rust** tools, see <https://www.rust-lang.org/tools/install>.
+* The PineAPPL C API, download <https://github.com/N3PDF/pineappl>, then execute the following steps inside the repository:

+      cd pineappl_capi
+      cargo cinstall --release --prefix=${prefix}
+      cd ..

+  Make sure to replace `${prefix}` with an appropriate installation directory, and that the environment variables are set (permanently in your `~/.bashr`, for examples) to the following values

+      export LD_LIBRARY_PATH=${prefix}/lib
+      export PKG_CONFIG_PATH=${prefix}/lib/pkgconfig

+  Test your installation using

+      pkg-config pineappl_capi --libs

+  This should some linker flags.
+* In the same repository, install the shell program `pineappl` using

+     cargo install --path pineappl_cli

 ## Datasets
 After a successful installation of the prerequisites above, the following files